GoDaddy (GDDY) Receives a Rating Update from a Top Analyst

-Piper Sandler analyst Michael Olson maintained a Buy rating on GoDaddy (GDDY) today and set a price target of $68.00.
-The company’s shares closed last Monday at $59.16.
+In a report released yesterday, Jason Helfstein from Oppenheimer maintained a Buy rating on GoDaddy (GDDY), with a price target of $80.00.
+The company’s shares closed last Thursday at $56.24.

-According to TipRanks.com, Olson is a top 100 analyst with an average return of 19.1% and a 63.3% success rate.
-Olson covers the Technology sector, focusing on stocks such as Activision Blizzard, Mercadolibre, and Glu Mobile.
+According to TipRanks.com, Helfstein is a top 100 analyst with an average return of 16.9% and a 61.7% success rate.
+Helfstein covers the Technology sector, focusing on stocks such as Spotify Technology SA, Fiverr International, and IAC/InterActiveCorp.

-GoDaddy has an analyst consensus of Strong Buy, with a price target consensus of $81.63, which is a 43.4% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for GoDaddy with a $81.11 average price target, which is a 52.3% upside from current levels.
 In a report issued on March 20, Barclays also maintained a Buy rating on the stock with a $62.00 price target.

 See today’s analyst top recommended stocks >>